MAKE-UIUC/CrackMIT/Puzzle 5/README.md

 ###All Greens?

 The non-deterministic looking nature of the puzzle along with the chatter in #puzzle-5-discuss (where people reported brute-forcing the puzzle) got us to believe that the puzzle would be solved if we could get all the doges to either the green or the red state.
 Why should this be difficult?
-We’ll the non-deterministic nature of-course.
+Well, the non-deterministic nature of-course.

 ![4 Greens State](https://raw.githubusercontent.com/MAKE-UIUC/CrackMIT/master/Puzzle%205/4_greens.png)

-We quickly realized that this may not be the case when we stumbled upon the 4 greens state fairly quickly.
+We quickly realized that this may not be the case, as we stumbled upon the 4 greens state fairly quickly.
 Back to the metaphorical drawing board. `Spoiler: the 4 red state is absolutely impossible`.

 ###Repeating Patterns

-Clicking around arbitrarily eventually seemed to give us certain repeated patterns.
-For example, clicking up and then down (or vice versa) gave you the same pattern of squares as if you hadn't done that at all.
+Clicking around arbitrarily seemed to eventually give us certain repeated patterns.
+For example, clicking up and then down (or vice versa) gave you the same pattern of squares as if you hadn't done so at all.
 Same with left/right.
-The reason for this became very clear and obvious, but we didn't know why yet.
+Although we didn't understand why this was happening at the time, the reason for this became very clear and obvious soon after.

 Another part of the puzzle involved the images that showed up.
 These were numbered and had doge-related words followed by a letter.